Résumé

 Experience

 Nowhere Collective, United States (2008–2012).
-Translation of essays, copyediting, and proofreading of the Spanish-language version of the book We Are Everywhere (Verso Books).
+Translation of essays, copyediting, and proofreading of the Spanish-language version of the book We Are Everywhere (Verso, 2003).

 Critical Resistance, United States (2008–present).
 Translator, contributor, translations coordinator, and editor for The Abolitionist newspaper.